ismaelgv/rnr/README.md

 * Does not generate backups.
 * Output is *colored* (only ANSI terminals).
 * Ignore hidden files and directories.
-* Dump all operations to a file in force mode.
+* Dump all operations into a file in force mode.
 This dump file can be used to undo these operations from `from-file` subcommand.

 # Demo